-Recent studies have evaluated the efficacy of RBH treatment inverventions for cases of Autism, PTSD, and TBI.
+Recent studies have evaluated the efficacy of RBH treatment inverventions for cases Depression, Autism, PTSD, and TBI.

 Many patients presenting with depression, anxiety, chronic pain, and ADHD have also participated in pre-post case studies which have revealed improved neuropsychological, emotional, and behavioral functioning.
 Some patients have enjoyed an increase in attentional function while others have pre-post improvements in IQ or memory function.
 Many parent reports of improved behavioral self-regulation emerge from this pre-post analysis of treatment gains.

 Participation in a RBH Clinical Research Study is contingent upon a comprehensive neuropsychological assessment confirming the clinical diagnosis and requires a high level of treatment commitment from the active participants.